Eva Leo: Education and profession

 After finishing high school in Bremen and spending a year as an au pair in the household of her oldest sister, she enrolled in the University of the Arts Bremen to learn the art of China painting.
 Her parents lived nearby in Lesum, where her father was the regional bishop of the Evangelical (Lutheran) Church.
-After finishing her studies in Bremen, she completed an apprenticeship with Friedrich Harjes, a metal sculptor in Burgdam.
+After finishing her studies in Bremen, she completed an apprenticeship with Friedrich Harjes, a metal sculptor in Burgdamm.
 She spent a few months studying art with Wilhelm Groß (de), a wood sculptor in Eden near Oranienburg.

 In 1932 she completed her Master’s examination in Hildesheim and became the first female Master Metal Sculptor in Germany.
 Without financial assistance, she outfitted a workshop in Hildesheim and established herself as a freelance sculptor.
 She built her reputation filling commissions for churches and church architects such as Rudolf Jäger, creating baptismal fonts, Communion services, crucifixes, candlesticks, lamps, and reliefs depicting Biblical motifs.

 In the summer of 1937, she met and befriended Paul Leo in an exhibit of religious art in the Neustädter Church in Hanover.
 They stayed in touch, exchanging letters and meeting from time to time.
 In November 1938, Leo was incarcerated in Buchenwald concentration camp because of his Jewish ancestry.
 He was released two months later with the requirement that he leave Germany within two months.